evandrocoan/AnkiAddons/sibilingsbury/README.md

 Question...
 {{/IsThisReviewed}}
 ```
-This card will be empty unless the "flag" field `IsThisReviewed`, which has no text on it.
+This card will be empty unless the "flag" field `IsThisReviewed` has no text on it.

 ## License